Deep Water Running for Injury Prevention

 The deep water running workout is tough by the way; It is no walk in the park.
 You get red-faced and feel like you’ve done a really tough workout.
 The best thing is it helps you keep your running base strong.
 I recommend this for injured runners and I highly recommend Kiri’s sessions.
 She’s an incredibly experienced runner (she has run close to 150 marathons) and she’s also one of the nicest coaches you could hope to meet.

-One-on-one sessions are available with Kiri Price and these can be booked directly with her – just email email@example.com.
+One-on-one sessions are available with Kiri Price and these can be booked directly with her – just email firstname.lastname@example.org (please tell her Rach recommended her!)
 Group sessions available by appointment.
 You can click this link to find out more .

 Pic of Kiri Price pacing at the Rotorua Marathon.